25% prevalence

 TRT works by supplementing your body with testosterone to bring levels back to where they should be.
 When used properly and monitored by a healthcare professional, using TRT to increase your testosterone levels can help improve your overall wellbeing and make healthy habits easier to maintain.¹

-Our venous blood test accurately measures your total and free testosterone levels, along with 40+ additional markers to get a complete picture of your health.
+Our blood test accurately measures your total and free testosterone levels, along with additional health markers.

 If your results show low or borderline low testosterone, and you’re experiencing symptoms, one of our Numan doctors will review your case to determine whether TRT is right for you.